 \section{Appendix A: Rankine-Hugoniot Jump Conditions}

-The Rankine-Hugoniot (RH) jump conditions are relations describing changes in the density $\rho$, pressure $P$, flow velocity $\Vec{u}$, and magnetic field $\Vec{B}$ across a shock front.
-A shock front is a propagating wave that moves faster than the local speed of sound and is characterized by abrupt, essentially discontinuous changes in behavior across it.\\ In ideal MHD, there are five basic RH jump conditons, three from conservation of mass, momentum, and energy across the front, and two from the fundamental boundary conditions required by Maxwell's equations.
-Using subscripts $1$ and $2$ to denote the `upstream' (initial) and `downstream' (post-shock) quantities, respectively, let us define the square bracket $[a] \equiv a_{2} - a_{1}$.
-Then across a shock front characterized by normal vector $\mathbf{\hat{n}}$, our jump conditions are given as follows,
+{A\arabic{equation}} {A\arabic{equation}} The Rankine-Hugoniot (RH) jump conditions~\cite{Classic,Zeldovich} are relations describing changes in the density $\rho$, flow velocity (in the shock frame) $\Vec{u}$, pressure $P$, and magnetic field $\Vec{B}$ across a shock front.
+A shock front is a propagating wave that moves faster than the local speed of sound of the unperturbed fluid and is characterized by abrupt, essentially discontinuous changes in behavior across it.\\ In ideal MHD, there are five basic RH jump conditions, three from conservation of mass, momentum, and energy across the front, and two from the fundamental boundary conditions imposed by Maxwell's equations.
+Using subscripts $1$ and $2$ to denote the upstream (initial) and downstream (postshock) quantities, respectively, let us define the square bracket $[a] \equiv a_{2} - a_{1}$.
+Then across a shock front characterized by normal vector $\mathbf{\hat{n}}$, the jump conditions in the shock frame are given as follows,

-We consider the case of a z-pinch with axial symmetry, the flow velocity and magnetic field on either side of the shock front are restricted to the following components in standard cylindrical coordinates.
+We consider the case of a z-pinch with axial symmetry, and restrict the flow velocity and magnetic field on either side of the shock front to the following components in standard cylindrical coordinates.

-Let us define the `jump ratio',
+Let us define the jump ratio,

 Then from Eq.~(\ref{RH:mass}),